 Include the invoice number and due date in the email subject line.

-Reattach the original invoice.
+Reattach the payment invoice.

 Keep the copy short and professional but with a friendly tone.

-When to send payment reminder messages
+When to send payment reminder emails and messages

 These emails should be scheduled up front after providing your client with the initial invoice.
 Here is an example of this type of email:

-Subject line: Invoice #123 Reminder/Follow up
+Subject line: Invoice #123 Reminder/Follow Up - Payment Date Approaching

 Hello client name,

 You may pay by cheque, by credit card, or online through our payment link.
 If you need anything before then, please don’t hesitate to reach out.
+Our service team is available to help with any questions you may have.

 Thank you,